Incisional and Ventral Hernia in Sydney – Abdominal Wall Assessment

 Light activity may be possible, but heavy lifting or straining can worsen the defect.
 A specialist assessment can determine whether repair is recommended.

-How long does recovery take after ventral hernia surgery?
+How long is recovery after incisional or ventral hernia repair?

 Do you have questions about Hernia Surgery or would like to schedule an appointment with Dr Joseph?
 Please call 02 9565 5514 to book your consultation.